 High blood pressure or hypertension is a serious problem.

 Depending on data from the American Heart Association or Stroke centers from Mayo Clinic, the fact remains that it is still a silent killer.
-By the time a person presents with his/her first heart attack they have elevate blood pressure or by the time a person presents with his/her first stroke ( ischemic , transit, hemorrhagic) they have a history of elevated blood pressure .
+By the time a person presents with his/her first heart attack they have elevated blood pressure or by the time a person presents with his/her first stroke ( ischemic, transit, hemorrhagic) they have a history of elevated blood pressure.

-The definitions of what is an elevated blood pressure, pre hypertension , stages 1 or 2 has change at least 5 times since I have finish medical school!
-Needless to say the one thing that has been consistent is the goal of trying to have your blood pressure equal too or less than 120/80 mmHg.
+The definitions of what is elevated blood pressure, pre hypertension, stage 1 or 2 has change at least 5 times since I have finish medical school!
+Needless to say, the goal is to have your blood pressure equal too or less than 120/80 mmHg.

 So, what is the top number, 120mmHg?

 This is the pressure in which your heart muscle contracts.
-It is called systolic.
-The bottom number ,80 mmHg, is the pressure when your heart muscle relaxes.
+It is called the systolic.
+The bottom number, 80 mmHg, is the pressure when your heart muscle relaxes.
 It is called diastolic.
-You have 4 heart valves that allows blood to pass from one chamber to the next during this contraction and relaxing phase.
-But for simplicity sake measuring one’s blood pressure is like looking into what the heart has to push against in order to release the blood to the rest of your body.
-Hence why learning the proper technique in measuring your blood pressure is reviewed.
+You have 4 heart valves that allow blood to pass from one chamber to the next during this contraction and relaxing phase.
+But for simplicity’s sake, measuring one’s blood pressure is like looking into what the heart has to push against, to release the blood to the rest of your body.
+Hence learning the proper technique to measure your blood pressure is reviewed.